Roanoke County, Virginia

 Roanoke County (/ˈroʊ.əˌnoʊk/ ROH-ə-nohk) is a county in the U.S. state of the Commonwealth of Virginia.
 As of the 2020 census, its population was 96,929.
 Its county seat is Salem, but the county administrative offices are located in the census-designated place of Cave Spring.

-Roanoke County is part of the Roanoke, Virginia Metropolitan Statistical Area, and is in the Roanoke Region of Virginia.
+Roanoke County is part of the Roanoke metropolitan area, and is in the Roanoke Region of Virginia.

 The independent cities of Roanoke and Salem (incorporated as such in 1884 and 1968 respectively) are inside the boundaries of Roanoke County but are not a part of the county.
 The town of Vinton is the only municipality in the county.
 While significant areas of the county are rural and mountainous, most residents live in the suburbs near Roanoke and Salem in the Roanoke Valley.